ietf-wg-aipref/wg-materials/interim-25-04/minutes.md

 Suresh - refer back to previous proposals/drafts for ideas and copy.

 Mark - this is a path forward for search and inference.
 Looking at the vocab issues, we seem to be OK with TDM as a high level category.
 Have spoken about 'good uses' but seems that we don't want to address those now.
 This is a potential unrealistic rathole.
-But our framework should be extensible to these issue in the future shuold we wish to address them.
+But our framework should be extensible to these issue in the future should we wish to address them.
 Room agrees.

 Mark - for eurocentricity, this seems to be an editorial issue to come back to later/will be ironed out.
 Paul seems to agree.

 Mirja - TDM term is the big import.

-Paul - SG and Japan use it too (Martin: 'escaped into the wirld').
+Paul - SG and Japan use it too (Martin: 'escaped into the world').

 Mirja - TDM comes from an era before AI, so we may wish to define something better.